Justine writes from her home home in Ohio. She has many featured articles, and has written through Hub-pages for over 10 years.

 Oregano grows like crazy and has an amazing number of medicinal properties.
 This is a super herb in my opinion, because it's useful in treating respiratory tract disorders.

 - Oil of oregano is used to treat many stubborn skin conditions such as warts, athlete's foot, and other skin blemishes.

 - Treats insect bites.
 (Just rub the leaf on the bite.
 It's also a good mosquito repellent.)

 - The leaves can be crushed to release the essential oil of the plant, and as mentioned above, can be used in aromatherapy to treat upper respiratory disorders like bronchitis, allergies, asthma, or just the common cold.

 - Can be ingested to obtain healing benefits as well, as it's thought to aid in digestion and ward off parasites or other bad bacteria and viruses in your intestinal system.

-Another easy-to-grow herb in your garden is thyme.
+Another easy-to-grow in your garden herb is thyme.
 Once established, it can grow pretty abundantly.
-The smell is really pleasurable and kind of peppery.
+The smell is really pleasant and kind of peppery.
 It grows well in very sunny areas and will tolerate dry or rocky soil.
 There are many different varieties, and it has many uses besides cooking.